BlockchainCommons/Community/script-codeowners.md

 # Codeowners Report

-This `python` script is intended to list out codeowners (and potentially other metadata) for each repo in an organization or owner by a person.
+This `python` script is intended to list out codeowners and the total open issues + PR (and potentially other metadata) for each repo in an organization or owner by a person.

 To use it: